Published on June 15, 2017

-Michael Lipinski, Securonix CISO, chief security strategist and Institute for Critical Infrastructure Technology (ICIT) fellow, contributed the following essay to an anthology published by ICIT highlighting next-gen defenses in the new and evolving threat landscape.
+Michael Lipinski, Securonix CISO, chief security strategist and Institute for Critical Infrastructure Technology (ICIT) fellow, contributed the following essay to ICIT's Anthology, "Next Generation Defenses for a Hyper Evolving Threat Landscape" highlighting next-gen defenses in the new and evolving threat landscape.

 Protecting the Data – The Final Battle?
 Can Behavior Analytics Technology be the Answer?